WojciechMatuszewski/programming-notes/aws-stuff.md

 #### Transit Gateway

-Vpc peering is fine for a small scale, you know the deal with non-overlapping CIDR ranges can get a bit hard to achieve with multiple VPCs.
-This is where Transit Gateway come in.

 - **you can link multiple VPC using Transit Gateway**

 * **CIDRS cannot overlap**, but you make much less connections between VPCs in general